 Pete Gershon, program coordinator

-Core Residency program coordinator Pete Gershon previously served as the administrative coordinator at Nameless Sound and for 15 years published Signal to Noise, the internationally distributed quarterly journal of improvised and experimental music.
-Gershon’s book, Painting the Town Orange: The Stories Behind Houston’s Visionary Art Environments is scheduled to be published by History Press in February 2014.
-He received a bachelor of arts in journalism from Hampshire College and is working toward a master’s degree in library and information science from the University of North Texas.
+Core Residency Program coordinator Pete Gershon previously served as the administrative coordinator at Nameless Sound and for 15 years published Signal to Noise, the internationally distributed quarterly journal of improvised and experimental music.
+Gershon’s book Painting the Town Orange: The Stories Behind Houston’s Visionary Art Environments was published by the History Press in February 2014.
+He received a bachelor of arts degree in journalism from Hampshire College and is working toward a master’s degree in library and information science from the University of North Texas.

 Support the Core Program